 Why Should I Care?

 Why Are They Disappearing?

-The Turtle Conservation Fund is an exciting new initiative created through the cooperative efforts of three major turtle conservation organizations: Conservation International, IUCN Turtle Survival Alliance, and IUCN Tortoise and Freshwater Turtle Specialist Group.
+The Turtle Conservation Fund is an initiative created through the cooperative efforts of three major turtle conservation organizations: Conservation International, IUCN Turtle Survival Alliance, and IUCN Tortoise and Freshwater Turtle Specialist Group.
 The mission of the Turtle Conservation Fund is to ensure that no species of tortoise or freshwater turtle becomes extinct, and that sustainable and protected populations of each species continue to exist in the wild.

 The components of the initiative include three main areas.
 The first is support and development of breeding colonies, both captive and wild.
 Second, the fund will help support conservation biology research including field surveys, data collection, reintroduction techniques, and genetic studies.
 Finally, the fund will support in-country education and training programs in veterinary and husbandry techniques and help with facility enhancement for zoos and rescue centers.

 The Minnesota Zoo's Ulysses S. Seal Conservation Grant Program has provided financial support to The Turtle Conservation Fund for its work toward preserving all tortoises and freshwater turtles in Southeast Asia.
-Staff champions for this project were Tropics Mammals Keeper, Karla Anderson and Tropics Bird Keeper, James Nelson.

 Zoos across North America are working to conserve several tropical reptile and amphibian species through cooperative programs called Species Survival Plan (SSP) programs.
 One of the goals of these programs is to maintain genetically healthy populations of endangered and threatened herp species through managed breeding programs in zoos and aquariums.
 Currently, the Minnesota Zoo participates in SSP programs for the Radiated tortoise, Asian forest tortoise, and Komodo monitor.